-Private Saudi citizens have been know to harass and in extreme cases physically assault travellers whom they felt were not observing high enough standards of conservative behaviour.
+Private Saudi citizens have been know to harass, and in extreme cases physically assault, travelers who they felt were not observing high enough standards of conservative behavior.
 This is a country where you should always abide by the local laws and customs, and always show respect to the religion – no matter what your beliefs are.

-Saudi authorities are currently concerned about an increased threat of terrorism in Saudi Arabia, and in the period from December 2009 to December 2010, 765 people were convicted for involvement in terrorist activities, so don't be mistaken they don't take threats, even ones which were meant to be jokes, lightly.
+Saudi authorities are currently concerned about an increased threat of terrorism in Saudi Arabia, and in the period from December 2009 to December 2010, 765 people were convicted for involvement in terrorist activities.

-Still, the places where westerners (mostly ex-patriots) are known to congregate are considered possible targets, so you'll find tight security.
+The places where travelers (mostly expats) are known to congregate are considered possible targets, so you'll notice tight security in these areas.